wlinna/Arkhados/README.md

-If you want to contribute or suggest art, remember that only free/libre art is accepted, like Creative Commons Attributions (CC-BY) and Creative Commons ShareAlike (CC-BY-SA).
+If you want to contribute or suggest art, remember that only free/libre art is accepted, like Creative Commons Attributions (CC-BY) and Creative Commons Public Domain (CC0).
 This means that assets that prohibit commercial use or derivation will not accepted in Arkhados.

 **Replace one of the character models with better model** Currently